-18.20 Access to the Workplace
+18.23 Access to the Workplace

 Union Health & Safety experts will have access to the Employer's premises in accordance with Article 5.03(d).
-[Note: Employer agrees to restructure article numbering per CUPE's suggestion.]

-18.21 Incident Reporting
+18.24 Incident Reporting

 The Employer shall notify CUPE of the submission of any injury/incident reports in which an employee identifies their employee group as CUPE.
-[Note: Employer agrees to restructure article numbering per CUPE's suggestion.]

-18.26 Domestic and Sexual Violence
+18.25 Domestic and Sexual Violence

 - (a) The Employer and the Union agree that all employees have the right to be free from domestic and sexual violence.
-Domestic violence, which may involve physical or psychological violence, stalking or economic abuse against a current or former intimate partner, is a widespread societal problem which must be prevented. - (b) Sexual Violence means any sexual act or act targeting a person's sexuality, gender identity or gender expression, whether the act is physical or psychological in nature, that is committed, threatened or attempted against a person without the person's consent and includes sexual assault, sexual harassment, stalking, indecent exposure, voyeurism and sexual exploitation. - (c) The Employer shall offer assistance and provide a supportive environment to its employees experiencing domestic and/or sexual violence, including accommodating leaves of absence, adjustment of work schedules, giving consideration in the situation of discipline or other supportive responses as may be appropriate in the circumstances. - (d) In all responses to domestic and sexual violence, the parties shall respect employees' confidentiality.
+Domestic violence, which may involve physical or psychological violence, stalking or economic abuse against a current or former intimate partner, is a widespread societal problem which must be prevented. - (b) Sexual Violence means any sexual act or act targeting a person's sexuality, gender identity or gender expression, whether the act is physical or psychological in nature, that is committed, threatened or attempted against a person without the person's consent and includes sexual assault, sexual harassment, stalking, indecent exposure, voyeurism and sexual exploitation.

+- (c) The Employer shall offer assistance and provide a supportive environment to its employees experiencing domestic and/or sexual violence, including accommodating leaves of absence, adjustment of work schedules, giving consideration in the situation of discipline or other supportive responses as may be appropriate in the circumstances. - (d) In all responses to domestic and sexual violence, the parties shall respect employees' confidentiality.